 - Auto-generate APIs – Any new service requires an API and generating code or reusing code of existing services can be challenging.
 Low-code platforms have made generating APIs very easy.
-They help to auto-generate APIs which can be for custom services, built over databases and can also be generated for database queries with stored procedures.
+They help to auto-generate APIs which can be for custom services, built over databases, and can also be generated for database queries with stored procedures.

 - Integrate CI/CD and enable multi-cloud deployment – Low-code platforms provide a range of options to distribute and deploy applications.
-With cloud-first application development features and integrated pipeline for automated cloud release, instant deployment is made possible.
-Low-code platforms facilitate continuous innovation with advanced release management that can keep up with the speed of the business.
+With cloud-first application development features and an integrated pipeline for automated cloud release, instant deployment is made possible.
+No-code platforms facilitate continuous innovation with advanced release management that can keep up with the speed of the business.

 The progression of technology in this digital age is unprecedented and powerful.
 The increasing influence of IT leaders and the strategic role they need to embrace makes it imperative for them to adopt technology to drive business outcomes and create opportunities to become forward-thinking leaders.
 While technology is the prime enabler for modernization and business optimization, ensuring it is adopted strategically will be a balancing act for IT leaders, one that will determine its leverage.